 - A. The adoption of an Official Zoning Map implementing this Development Code will remove all prior conditions of rezoning, with the exception of: - 1.
 Buffers or setbacks adjacent to Protected Neighborhoods that exceed the requirements in this Development Code; - 2.
 Any provision for preservation or donation of park or open space land; and - 3.
 Development of Regional Impact (DRI) transportation conditions that exceed the requirements imposed by this Development Code. - 4.
 Any conditions that restrict the provision of ballfield or playground lighting or sound amplification. - 5.
-Any provision in an approved condition or site plan that restricts vehicular access to or from a particular direction.
-This provision does not apply to sites located within Perimeter Center districts that do not directly abut Protected Neighborhood or RU- or RT- districts. - B. Relief from any prior rezoning condition must be granted through the Planning Commission and City Council under the procedures for Legislative Review (see Div.
-11.3) as a Zoning Map Amendment. - C. All conditions attached to previously approved Use Permits remain in effect.
+Any provision in an approved condition or site plan that restricts vehicular access to or from a particular direction. - B. Relief from any prior rezoning condition must be granted through the Planning Commission and City Council under the procedures for Legislative Review (see Div.
+11.3.) as a Zoning Map Amendment. - C. All conditions attached to previously approved Use Permits remain in effect.
 Relief from any prior use permit condition must be granted through the Planning Commission and City Council under the procedures for Legislative Review (see Div.
-11.3.) as a Conditional Use Permit.
+11.3.) as a Conditional Use Permit. - D. For development sites in the CS-, CX-, and SX- districts which received a zoning approval between September 15, 2017 and prior to December 5, 2023, a conditional use permit is not required for any multi-unit housing component over three (3) stories.

 Sec.
 1.1.10.
-Amortization for Vehicle-Related Uses
+Amortization for Vehicle-Related Uses Specific Uses and Standards

-- A. Intent It is the intent of this Section to bring into conformity the parking lot landscaping and perimeter screening, foundation planting, mechanical and other equipment screening, and site lighting of vehicle-related uses.
+- A. Intent It is the intent of this Section to bring into conformity the parking lot landscaping and perimeter screening, foundation planting, mechanical and other equipment screening, and site lighting of vehicle-related uses and screening requirements for all service areas.
 It is the intent of the City Council to protect the investment-backed expectations of property owners, and to accomplish conformity while allowing property owners a reasonable return on their investment. - B. Applicability The requirements of this Section apply to all of the following uses, provided they do not meet the standards referenced in paragraph C. below, where the affected lot abuts Roswell Road, or the lot is visible from the right-of-way of Roswell Road: - 1.
 Fuel pumps; - 2.
-Gas Fuel stations; - 3.
-Vehicle sales and rental (major and minor); and - 4.
-Vehicle service and repair (major and minor). - C. Standards The following requirements must be met where practicable: - 1.
+Gas Fuel stations;

+- 3. Vehicle sales and rental (major and minor); and - 4.
+Vehicle service and repair (major and minor). - C. Standards The following requirements must be metwhere practicable: - 1.
 Sec.
-8.2.2.B2 regarding perimeter screening of parking lots; - Sec.
-8.2.4. regarding foundation planting:

-- 3. Sec.
-8.2.9 regarding screening: and - 4.
+8.32.2.B. regarding perimeter screening of parking lots; - 2.
+Sec.
+8.32.4. regarding foundation planting. - 3.
+Sec.
+8.32.9. regarding screening: and; - 4.
 Div.
-8.4 regarding site lighting.
+8.4-5\regarding site lighting-; and - 5.
+Sec.
+8.8.9.A. regarding screening for service areas.